turgs/house-build/README.md

-# narangba-house
+# House Build

-Vew **Issues** tab above is used to record conversations, decisions and pending questions for the Narangba build.
+Vew **Issues** tab above is used to record conversations, decisions and pending questions for the house build.